-The Singularity project attempts to revive OS research both at Microsoft and in the larger OS community.
+The Singularity project is an attempt to revolutionize OS research both at Microsoft and in the larger OS community.

 The Singularity research team defines operating system research as research into the base abstractions for computing and research into implementations of those abstractions as exposed by the OS.
 By returning to this basic definition of OS research, Singularity embraces the opportunity to re-think OS abstractions and their implementations.